RobinB87/typescript-modules/angular-cli-demo/README.md

 To add config, also update the module with forRoot.
 At the providers ensure to add a class, not an interface?
 Importing a service module is not required, but to use the config, import the module with .forRoot{});

+# using an interface

+To be able to switch the service, for example for testing purposes, you can use an abstract base class.
+It acts more or less like an interface, but an interface can not be used in Angular with Dependency Injection, as in typescript interfaces are thrown out when transpiling to javascript.

+As you need this abstract class to be available from the outside, it needs to be exported by the public_api.ts file.
+Which occurs in this case, as the abstract class is created in the logger.service.ts.

+It needs to be provided in a Module with for example some overriding service:
+providers: [ { provide: MyConsoleLoggerService, useClass: CustomLoggerService } ],